 Why do I need to book in advance?
 All our walks operate to a set ratio of staff to clients.
 This is both for your safety and to ensure a quality experience.
-Large groups tend to move slower and people do not get time to ask questions and discover this remarkable environment.
-In a large group it is easy to be at the rear and not hear explanations or to find the walk turning into a long “crocodile line” with only minimal interaction.
+Large groups tend to move slower, and people do not have time to ask questions and discover this remarkable environment.
+In a large group, it is easy to be at the rear and not hear explanations or find the walk turning into a long “crocodile line” with minimal interaction.

-This approach reduces the problem of non-booked people arriving and following our parties in the belief that they will stay safe because they are following us.
-We consider this practice is irresponsible as it places an unacceptable responsibility on our guides should those following our party have an accident.
+This approach also reduces the problem of non-booked people arriving and following our parties, believing they will stay safe because they are following us.
+We consider this practice irresponsible as it places an unacceptable responsibility on our guides should those following our party have an accident.

 What bus route are the departures points on?
 The route 1 bus.
-This is one of the most frequent routes on Jersey.
+This is one of the most frequent routes in Jersey.
 Timetables.

 What happens once I book?
-Once payment is received an email booking confirmation with essential information is sent out.
-This lists the date, times and venue as well as what to wear, map links to our starting points and bus time table link via the map page.
-Please ensure all in your party are informed.
+Once payment is received, an email booking confirmation with essential information is sent out.
+This lists the date, times, venue, what to wear, map links to our starting points, and bus timetable link via the map page.
+Please ensure everyone in your party is informed.

 Why do you take payment when booking and not on the day?
 To reduce no-shows.
 We limit the numbers on the tours for safety reasons, so places on all our walks are limited.

 I am late.
 The tide will not wait.
-Sorry but we will not wait for late arrivals.
-It is unfair on other people booked on the trip who have to wait for you.
-If you call the office, it may not be possible to get in contact with the guides, once they are at the venue.
+Sorry, but we will not wait for late arrivals.
+It is unfair to other people booked on the trip who must wait for you.
+If you call the office, it may be impossible to contact the guides once they are at the venue.

 What if it rains?
-We live in a maritime climate and weather is a constantly changing feature.
+We live in a maritime climate, and weather constantly changes.
 We will walk in rain showers.
-If you only want to walk on a sunny day, it is best if you take a chance and leave booking to the last moment.
+If you only want to walk on a sunny day, it is best to take a chance and leave the booking until the last moment.
 However, you might find the walk is fully booked.
 We monitor the rain radar and check weather forecasts before departing.

 What footwear and clothing do I need?
 See the What to wear page.

-Can I eat shellfish, seaweed, fungi etc. during the walks?
+Can I eat shellfish, seaweed, fungi etc., during the walks?
 Eat at your own risk.
 Our coastal areas have very good water quality.
-If you are gathering take only what you will eat and above the minimum catch sizes.
+If you are gathering, take only what you will eat which is also above the minimum catch sizes.

 Can I bring my dog?
 Dogs are welcome with considerate owners providing they remain on a lead.

-From 1 May and 30 September the law requires that all dogs walking on beaches in Jersey are on a lead.
-At other times we insist dogs are kept on a lead to reduce the risk of them getting caught in fishing lines in the inter-tidal zone.
-Also, the cumulative impact of dogs chasing after birds can have a serious impact on the breeding success of sea birds.
-Plus, if your dog runs off after a bird etc. it may get lost amongst the rocks and gullies.
+Dogs on beaches in Jersey.
+From 1 May to 30 September, the law requires that all dogs walking on beaches in Jersey are on a lead.
+At other times, we insist dogs are kept on a lead to reduce the risk of catching them in fishing lines in the inter-tidal zone.
+Also, the cumulative impact of dogs chasing after birds can seriously impact the breeding success of sea birds.
+Plus, if your dog runs off after a bird etc., it may get lost amongst the rocks and gullies.

 Can Children come on your walks?
 We are happy to take children on our walks.
-Most children love the huge “zoo” of marine mini-beasts and spot lots of fascinating creatures.
-As a parent, you can judge best, whether your youngsters may find the time rather long or are happy to walk up to 3 miles/4.5 km.
+Most children love the huge “zoo” of marine mini-beasts and spot many fascinating creatures.
+Parents are usually the best judge of whether their youngsters may find the time rather long or are happy to walk up to 3 miles/4.5 km.

-There are lots of little stops on the way to explore a puddle, collect shells (small plastic bags come in very handy for that) and pebbles.
-Once we reach Seymour or Icho Tower children (as adults) love to drink and munch something having a little break, so ensure you bring some refreshments.
+There are many little stops on the way to explore a puddle and collect shells (small plastic bags come in handy for that) and pebbles.
+Once we reach Seymour or Icho Tower, children (as adults) love to drink and munch something while having a little break, so ensure you bring some refreshments.

-As young people get cold quickly protective clothing (including hats) for the weather conditions are important to keep them walking happily.
-Hats are especially important in sunny weather as are light t-shirts covering shoulders and arms.
-We walk across pools and channels and we will get wet up to the knees.
-Please take into consideration that wet jeans can be uncomfortably rubbing on children’s legs.
+As young people get cold quickly, protective clothing (including hats) for the weather conditions is important to keep them walking happily.
+Hats are especially important in sunny weather, as are light t-shirts covering shoulders and arms.
+We walk across pools and channels and get wet up to the knees.
+Please consider that wet jeans can be uncomfortable and may rub on children’s legs.

 Footwear must be suitable for walking over uneven, wet, and sometimes slippery surfaces.
-Shoes should be comfortable and well-fitting and ideally with some sort of ankle support.
+Shoes should be comfortable and well-fitting, ideally with ankle support.
 Trainers are fine.
-Wellington boots need to be well-fitting, as wellington boots can become uncomfortable on a walk of 2 hours or more.
+Any footwear will get wet.
+Wellington boots must be well-fitting, as wellington boots can become uncomfortable on a walk of 2 hours or more.
 Crocs and socks – this may sound fuddy-duddy, but socks prevent you from getting your skin rubbed by bits of sand.
 In general, we do not recommend crocs as they don’t give enough support to the feet, especially for children.